 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The State of Indiana established the research fund known as the Spinal Cord and Brain Injury Fund effective July 1, 2007.
 This fund, established under Indiana Code (IC) 16-41-42, will consist of appropriations, gifts and bequests, fees deposited in the fund under IC 9-29-5-2, and grants received from the federal government and private sources.
-These funds will be utilized to 1) establish and maintain a state medical surveillance registry for traumatic spinal cord and brain injuries; 2) fulfill the duties of the board; and 3) fund research related to treatment and cure of spinal cord and brain injuries.
+These funds will be utilized to 1) establish and maintain a state medical surveillance registry for traumatic spinal cord and brain injuries; 2) fulfill the duties of the board; 3) fund research related to treatment and cure of spinal cord and brain injuries; 4) fund post acute extended treatment and services for an individual with a spinal cord injury or facilities that offer long term care activity based therapy services at affordable rates to an individual with a spinal cord injury that requires extended post acute care; 5) fund post acute extended treatment and services for an individual with a brain injury or facilities that offer long term care activity based therapy services at affordable rates to an individual with a brain injury that requires extended post acute care; and 6) develop a statewide trauma system.
 The fund is expected to generate approximately $1.6 million per year, with the majority of money generated to be allocated to research projects.

 The fund has begun to impact additional funding for Indiana.
 The awards for research related to brain injury research served as matching funds to attract a federal HRSA grant worth $1.6 million.